 The aim of this project is to develop biocompatible metallic glasses, which, due to their excellent mechanical, electrochemical and surface properties, may be deployed as implant material in heart support systems.
 Metallic glasses have no crystalline structure and volume shrinkage through crystallization does not occur.
 Therefore the smooth surfaces of a metallic glass can be structured with great dimensional accuracy, i.e. down to the micro- or nanometer scale.

-Prof. Vartan Kurtcuoglu (UZH) and Dr. Oliver Speer (UZH/Kispi)
+Prof. Vartan Kurtcuoglu (UZH)

 The biophysical interaction between ventricular assist devices (VAD) and blood is critically influenced by fluid dynamics: Areas of stagnating flow harbor the risk of increased thrombogenesis, while regions of high shear stress can lead to blood damage.

-The primary aim of this project is to optimize haemodynamics in the VAD for the reduction of haemolysis and thrombosis.
+The primary aim of this project is to optimize haemodynamics in the VAD for the reduction of haemolysis, thrombosis and bleeding.
 To this end, we developed a computational framework to probe the local hemodynamics in VADs under operating conditions.
 At the same time, we are conducting in vitro studies to further elucidate the relationship between blood damage and mechanical stress.
 Ultimately, such experimental data can be used to refine existing or establish new blood damage models and, once integrated into our computational framework, to accurately predict blood damage associated with a given VAD design.

 DYNAMIC AND ADAPTIVE OPERATION

-Control Systems, Sensor Concepts and Testing
+Control Systems and Sensor Concepts

 Prof. Christofer Hierold (ETH), Prof. Mirko Meboldt (ETH), Dr. Marianne Schmid Daners (ETH)